 Talk to a fitness professional for free

-Talk to a professional by calling the free Physical Activity Line (PAL).
+Talk to a professional by calling the free Physical Activity Services at HealthLink BC.
 They can answer questions and help you create a custom physical activity plan.
-Call the free Physical Activity Line (PAL) at 1-877-725-1149 or Lower Mainland at 604-241-2266.
+Call Physical Activity Services at HealthLink BC for free at 8-1-1.

 Try a new activity